One more warmer day, rounds of rain ahead

 WHAT TO EXPECT

-This morning is clear, after a few passing clouds.
-There’s a light breeze this morning, and most are in the 30s.
-That ranges from low to upper 30s, with a low of 37 in Knoxville.
+This morning was closer to “normal”, with a low of 36 in Knoxville and Morristown, but down to 28 in Middlesboro and 30 in Athens.

 It’s a beautiful, sunny and warmer day!
 We’re topping out near 70 degrees.
+(That’s 15 degrees above average.)
 The winds also crank up, from the southwest at 10 to 20 mph.

 This evening a few clouds creep in and a stray shower is possible.
 We’ll have scattered but light rain, 40% coverage, throughout the night.
 This winds down to spotty showers by the morning hours.
 The low will be around 41 degrees.